An Italian Villa Wedding Theme Is the Most Romantic Thing I’ve Ever Seen and Here’s the Proof

 Soft Blush Romance

-It works especially well in gravel courtyards and arched spaces where gentle color contrast enhances aged stone and historic architectural details.
+Especially beautiful in gravel courtyards where the gentle color contrast enhances all that aged stone and historic detail.

 Garden Ceremony Focus

-This Italian villa wedding moment relies on hedges, pathways, and water features to create emotional impact through setting rather than embellishment.
+The hedges, pathways, and water features create emotional impact through the setting itself.
+You barely need to add anything.

 Long-Table Tradition